natanfudge/Not-Enough-Crashes/TESTING.md

   - Verify the game is working fine.

 ### Dedicated Server Crashes
+- In the game config folder, have a file named `nec_test_mode.txt` with the content `server_crash`.
+  - Start the server
+  - Verify:
+    - The game crashes.
+    - Nec test mod is blamed.
+    - In the terminal, no information is repeated.
+    - Verify a -server crash report is generated with:
+      - Suspected mods: None (may contain ignored mods)
+      - No information is repeated.
+      - System details are present.
 ### Client Reported Crashes
 - Open a Minecraft world.
 - Press the left square bracket key.